open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

 # Datadog Exporter

-This exporter sends metric data to [Datadog](https://datadoghq.com).
+This exporter sends metric and trace data to [Datadog](https://datadoghq.com).

 ## Configuration